Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: NetOTC

 One may define probabilistic vertex alignments in a similar manner for other OT-based network comparison methods (see Section \ref{sec:graph_isomorphism} and \ref{sec:sbm_alignment}).

 .1in

 {\bf Edge alignment.} A unique feature of NetOTC is that the optimal transport plan naturally yields a probabilistic alignment of the edges of the given networks.
 The edge alignment is obtained from the first two pairs $\{ (X_0^* , Y_0^*), (X_1^*, Y_1^*) \}$ in the optimal transport plan.
-For $u, u' \in U$ and $v, v' \in V$ define the edge alignment
+For $u, u' \in U$ and $v, v' \in V$ the edge alignment is defined by

 It is straightforward to show (see Proposition \ref{prop:edge_preservation}) that vertex pairs aligned with positive probability must be adjacent in their respective networks.
 In other words, NetOTC aligns only existing edges; it does not create new ones.
 By contrast, most alignment methods in the literature have as their primary focus the matching of vertices, with edges functioning primarily as a means of evaluating matchings.
 Alignments arising in this way can map adjacent vertices in $G_1$ to non-adjacent vertices in $G_2$, or vice versa.